 Thanks to our air conditioned, long-wheel based transfer vehicles, your journey to St Gervais will be comfortable and quick – right to your door!

 And when we talk about St Gervais, we should actually say Saint Gervais-Les-Bains-Le Fayet, to give this bustling little mountain market town it’s full name.
 Stretching from Le Fayet on the bottom of the valley floor but the motorway, right up to the summit of Mont Joly at 2525m, Saint Gervais is a lively, growing commune that offers a pleasant mix of being a holiday resort and a ‘proper’ town in its own right.Guide section

 St Gervais at the summit of Mont Blanc

-	It might surprise you when you we say that, strictly speaking, Mont Blanc is in Saint Gervais, not Chamonix!
-What’s more, the summit is moving.
+It might surprise you when you we say that, strictly speaking, Mont Blanc (the summit) is in Saint Gervais, not Chamonix!
+What’s more, it’s moving.
 Mont Blanc was always thought to be 4807m, until geometricians in 2007 measured it at 4810m.
-In 2015 it was sitting at 4808,73m and in 2017 it’s a smidgeon smaller at 4808,72m (this is great stuff for dinner parties and pub quizzes isn’t it?!).
+In 2015 it was sitting at 4808,73m and when last measured in 2017 it was a smidgeon smaller at 4808,72m (this is great stuff for dinner parties and pub quizzes isn’t it?!).